 According to new research, regular marijuana users may have impairments in their brain’s ability to respond to dopamine, a chemical released by the organ that is involved in feelings of reward, among other functions.
+If you smoke check out this list for the best grinders.

 Although the research can’t determine if regular marijuana use affects deficits in brain reward centers – or if they use it to compensate for a less reactive dopamine system – these results could help explain why those who smoke pot regularly are more prone to depression, anxiety, irritability and increased sensitivity to stress.